AndrewTelleria/phi/README.md

 # The Pup House Inn #

+This is a website for a animal boarding business to create, update, and show content on their website to promote their business.

 To run this application on your own machine:

 1. Make sure Python 3 and virtualenv are installed on your computer.
 If you don't have Python 3, you are on a macOS, and have brew installed you can run: